 In 1954, Al joined the faculty of the University of California at Riverside (UCR), where he remained until he retired in December 2001.
 During his tenure at UCR, Al specialized in providing information through applied research on the cause and control of plant diseases on vegetables, ornamentals, strawberries, sugar beet, cotton, avocado, and citrus crops.
 Al was a great cooperator and worked with a wide range of growers, farm advisors, students, chemical companies, and faculty.
 He cooperated with Professor Wilhelm at the University of California-Berkeley; Richard Storkan, who was president of TriCal; and Harold Lembright from Dow in developing a preplant soil fumigation treatment of methyl bromide/chloropicrin for the control of Verticillium wilt and other soilborne diseases of strawberry, tomato, and ornamentals.
 This treatment controlled diseases, increased yields, and enabled growers to continue to use the same ground for profitable production for the past 40 years.

-Al remains a proponent of controlling soilborne diseases in his role as chair of the Selection Committee of the Storkan-Hanes-McCaslin Foundation.
+Al remained a proponent of controlling soilborne diseases in his role as chair of the Selection Committee of the Storkan-Hanes-McCaslin Foundation.
 The foundation provides yearly scholarships to graduate students involved in all aspects of soilborne diseases.
 Al also cooperated with professors Middleton and Kendrick at UCR in identifying air pollutants affecting crop plants in California.
 He was a member of the Council for Agricultural Science and Technology and worked on the problem of finding and registering pesticides for minor uses.
 Many of these pesticides had never been registered and were declared illegal for use by growers at the time in l977.

 Al was always interested in evaluating new products for disease control, as well as reevaluating older recommendations where necessary.
 In 1966, northern California citrus growers stated that Bordeaux mixture was not controlling bacterial blight caused by a Pseudomonas sp.
 Cooperative research with UCR plant pathologists and local UC Cooperative Extension farm advisors determined that growers were using a lesser amount of Bordeaux mixture than previously recommended.
 Subsequent research proved that a 10-10-100 Bordeaux mixture was needed for excellent control.